Oh My Girl: 2015–2016: Debut, early years and JinE's hiatus

-2017: Coloring Book and JinE's departure
+2017–2018: Coloring Book, JinE's departure, Secret Garden, first sub-unit and Remember Me

 On March 13, WM Entertainment announced on Oh My Girl's fancafe that their next album is scheduled to be released in April.
 JinE will not be taking part in upcoming album promotions and activities in favor of continued treatment and recovery.
 WM has also stated that JinE's health has improved since last year, and WM is focusing on long-term treatment for JinE.
 Oh My Girl's fourth EP, Coloring Book, was released on April 3, along with the title track of the same name.
 During Oh My Girl's Comeback Showcase, it was revealed that the pink dolphin in the Coloring Book MV, was made in reference to JinE.

 On October 30, WM Entertainment confirmed that due to continued health issues, JinE's contract with the company had been terminated and that she had officially left the group.

-2018: Secret Garden, first sub-unit and Remember Me

 On December 23, 2017, WM Entertainment announced Oh My Girl's comeback on January 9, with their fifth EP Secret Garden.
 The group held a mini concert titled "Oh My Girl's Secret Garden".
 Tickets were available to purchase on December 28 and were sold out within two minutes for 3,000 tickets, proved their popularity by completely selling out concert since last year.
-The six-day sold-out concert held beginning January February 22 to 26 at the Shinsegae Mesa Hall in Seoul, South Korea.
+The six-day sold-out concert held beginning February 22 to 26 at the Shinsegae Mesa Hall in Seoul, South Korea.
 On January 23, 2018, the group won their first music show trophy on The Show and the second trophy on Show Champion on January 24, 2018, with "Secret Garden".

 It was announced that the group would release a pop-up album titled Oh My Girl Banhana - Banana Allergy Monkey on April 2.
 The title track "Banana Allergy Monkey" is sung by the group's sub-unit Oh My Girl Banhana, which consists of Hyojung, Yubin and Arin.

 In June, the group signed a recording deal with Ariola Japan, a Sony Music Japan label.
 The Banhana sub-unit debuted in August 2018 with a Japanese version of the Banana Allergy Monkey EP.

 On August 24, WM Entertainment confirmed that the group will make a Korean comeback.
 Oh My Girl's sixth EP, Remember Me, was released on September 10, along with the title track of the same name.
 The group's second concert titled "Fall Fairy Tales" was held on October 20 & 21.